There are many benefits to starting your seeds indoors, however my favorite reason to is because then I can garden all year.

 Start planting your seeds indoors 6-8 weeks before you would normally plant outside.
-If you’re growing warm-season vegetables such as tomatoes, peppers, or cucumbers start seeds indoors the last couple of weeks in December and early January.
+If you live in the low desert areas of Arizona and you’re growing warm-season vegetables such as tomatoes, peppers, or cucumbers start seeds indoors the last couple of weeks in December and early January.

 The Best Vegetables to Start Indoors